 DIY Leather Drawer Pulls

 I've had this old IKEA dresser in my bedroom for years, and I always wanted to do something to switch up the drawer pulls on it but I couldn't find anything special enough.
 Finally, I decided to try my hand at making my own leather drawer pulls - and I'm SO GLAD I did!
-This is a really simple project (even simpler if you purchase pre-dyed leather, like a sane person would) and it makes a giant impact on the
+This is a really simple project (even simpler if you purchase pre-dyed leather, like a sane person would) and it makes a giant impact on the entire feel of this piece!
+You can see more easy and affordable DIY projects on my blog!

 I started with a large piece of un-dyed leather.
 You could easily use an old belt, a purse, or any kind of leather for this project, but this is what I had laying around.
 I used a straight edge and a utility knife to cut strips of leather that were approximately 1.5 inches wide and 7 inches long.